8.2 Administration and governance

 The policy area of Culture, Youth, Sports and Media

-The competent ministers regarding creativity and culture for young people within this policy are for the legislature 2019-2024 are
+The competent ministers regarding creativity and culture for young people within this policy are the Minister of Culture and the Minister of Youth.

-The Department of Culture, Youth and Media within the policy area of Culture, Youth, Sports and Media is the main governmental authority responsible for creativity and culture for young people.
+The Department of Culture, Youth and Media within the policy area of Culture, Youth, Sports and Mediais the main governmental authority responsible for creativity and culture for young people.
+Also, this policy area focuses on cultural learning within the non-formal and informal sphere, especially within family context (s) and in leisure time.
+Various organizations explicitly or implicitly assume a cultural educational role:

 The policy domain Education and Training